Jaicob/rails-docker/README.md

 ----
 - After using `Docker run` you can simply start that container again using `Docker start [CONTAINER]` this saves you disk space since each time you use the `Docker Run` command it creates a new container

+- In development you access your running containers through boot2docker's ip address.
+For convenience I would add this to your hosts file

 Contributing
 -----